Tom Winslow: "Hey Looka Yonder (It's the Clearwater)"

-A huge hit for a musical tradition outside of the popular music mainstream, the album and single of "It's the Clearwater" are coveted still by collectors of old-time folk music.
+A hit for a musical tradition outside of the popular music mainstream, the album and single of "It's the Clearwater" are still relevant by collectors of old-time folk music.

 Folk music circuit

 Winslow was part of the folk music circuit for four decades.
 His music has been described as "classic blues and spirituals" by "a seasoned craftsman".

 Tom is an old-school country bluesman, picking and singing in a classic style.
 He studied with Rev. Gary Davis, collaborated with Pete Seeger, and released an album on the Biograph label.
 He first came to Saratoga to work with the horses and has for many years enjoyed playing gigs around the area, including at Lena's.